ART – Years 7 – 13, IGCSE and A / AS Levels

 At the end of Year 13 they sit two more examinations as for the A2 part of their Advanced Level.
 Successful completion of these allows the student to be awarded the full Advanced Level.
 The course followed is the same as that for the IGCSE, only with a much greater degree of difficulty.

 CIE IGCSE Business Studies

-— is Head of Business Studies and sole subject teacher.
+Mr. Gerry McCann, Acting Head of Business is sole subject teacher for year groups 10-13.
 He teaches the subject by virtue of the elements of Economics and Business Studies in his Bachelor of Education Degree, and utilizes both his qualifications and diverse work experience in his teaching of Business, to give students a greater awareness of the wider world in which businesses operate.

 Years 7 – 13, IGCSE and A / AS Levels

 Chemistry is taught in all years at the Collegiate.

 Year 6: Students study Mixtures, their methods of separation and Reversible and Irreversible Changes.
 Practical work, analysis and evaluation of experimental results as well as getting students used to working safely in a laboratory begins at this point and continues in each Year group.
 The work is based on the UK National Curriculum and borders between Key Stages 2 and 3.